somumahadev/ITER-Iterative-Training-and-Efficient-Refinement/README.md

 If you use this work in your research, please cite the following publication:

-M. Somanna, H. S. Nagendraswamy, V. K. Jyothi, N. Preethi, "Automated Traffic Sign Detection Framework Using YOLOv10 with Iterative Training and Efficient Refinement," Data Analytics and Learning (ICDAL 2024), Lecture Notes in Networks and Systems, Springer, 2024.
+M. Somanna, H. S. Nagendraswamy, V. K. Jyothi, N. Preethi, "Automated Traffic Sign Detection Framework Using YOLO with Iterative Training and Efficient Refinement," Data Analytics and Learning (ICDAL 2024), Lecture Notes in Networks and Systems, Springer, 2024.

 DOI: https://doi.org/10.1007/978-981-96-9533-1_19